 - The student has taken the high school and college pre-requisite course(s).

-- Students may take no more than a total of 30 college credits through Suffolk's Excelsior Program during their high school career.
+- Students may take no more than a total of 30 college credits through Suffolk's Beacon Program during their high school career.

-Some Excelsior Program courses may have additional requirements for acceptance.
-Consult with EXCELSIOR PROGRAM ADMINISTRATION for more information.
+Some Beacon Program courses may have additional requirements for acceptance.
+Consult with BEACON PROGRAM ADMINISTRATION for more information.

 Affordable, reduced tuition with no added college fees.

 Tuition is dependent upon the number of college credits the course is assigned.